 Course List & Descriptions

-Graduates with an EdD in educational leadership enter a wide variety of professional leadership positions.
+Created for accomplished working professionals, the EdD program prepares students to become successful leaders of organizations ranging from early childhood programs to nonprofit educational endeavors to institutions of higher education.
 Past graduates include a community college president; professors at state universities; public school principals; heads of independent schools; educational researchers; and executives at nonprofit organizations.